 Preheat oven to 350 degrees F. Add graham crackers to a food processor and pulse until crumbs are formed.
 Add melted butter and pulse for an additional minute, or until thoroughly combined.

-Transfer mixture to 9" pie pan and press into place using your fingers or the back of a small measuring cup.
+Transfer mixture to 9" pie pan or springform and press into place using your fingers or the back of a small measuring cup.
+Bake for 10 minutes.
+Set aside to cool.

 Make Peanut Butter Filling

-Scoop out the solid portion of coconut cream (don't use the liquid below the cream!) and place in a mixing bowl.
+Into a separate medium-sized mixing bowl, scoop out the solid portion of coconut cream (don't use the liquid below the cream!).
 Using an electric hand mixer, whip for several minutes, incorporating as much air as possible.
+Using a rubber spatula, fold whipped coconut cream into peanut butter mixture.

 👩🏼🍳 Expert Tips